PhysiCell-Tools/python-loader/man/TUTORIAL_r.md

 # PhysiCell Data Loader Tutorial: pcdl and the R programming language

-[R](https://cran.r-project.org/index.html) is a programming language for statistical computing, which, becaue of it's libarary collection, is very popular amonst bioinformatician.
+[R](https://cran.r-project.org/index.html) is a programming language for statistical computing, which, because of its library collection, is very popular among bioinformatician.

 ## Handle csv files